INSTRUCTORS & STAFF

 Sheila Cahilig, Sandan, Fukushidoin & Jeffrey Marfil, Sandan, Fukushidoin

 Both Sheila and Jeffrey began their training at Aikido Schools of New Jersey (ASNJ) - Sheila in May 2004 and Jeffrey in October 2007, respectively – under the instruction and guidance of the late Shihan Rick Stickles 7th Dan, until his passing in June 2015.
-During their time with ASNJ, Sheila taught Adults Classes and helping out with Children's classes, and Jeffrey having taught both Children and Adults.
+During their time with ASNJ, Sheila taught Adults Classes and assisted with Children's classes, and Jeffrey taught both Children and Adults.
 Jeffrey was also part-time assistant or soto deshi to Shihan Stickles.

 Sensei Sheila Cahilig, Sandan Fukoshidoin